Powerlearnproject/se-day1-assignment-petskungu/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Its the action of defining and designing inputs to train and optomize responses from AI. its important because it helps enhance accuracy, improve efficiency, control the AI's behavior and output, and facilitate better training.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+VAGUE PROMTS: Tell me about technology
+IMPROVED RESPONCE: Summurize the impact of artificial intelligence on helath. improved promting gives clarity and helps focus at a prticular topic rather than a vast field